Two Ways to Develop a Project

-click here to submit your idea to the V2A Grant Team by August 15, 2023.
+Introduce Your Idea to the V2A Grant Team…click here to submit your idea to the V2A Grant Team by June 30, 2026.

 STEP 1: Assemble a Team Seek the support and prayer of your church or organization’s leadership as you embark in this process.